Why Do Cats Like Beards As Much As They Do?

 So why are cats interested in exploring our facial hair?
 There are actually a few interesting reasons that cats are interested in beards, facial fuzz, or cat owner’s hair.
 Read on to find out the top six reasons cats are interested in beards.

-1. Beards Feel Like Fur To Cats
+1. Beards Feel Like Fur to Cats

 Cats have grown up grooming their fur, often the fur of other cats if they live in multicat households.
 Humans overall are not that hairy, so it’s natural for cats to reach to the parts of the body most resembling what they think of as normal to display affection in the form of grooming.